zhinst/zhinst-toolkit/docs/source/examples/common_device.rst

     Not all devices support the factory devices yet.
 If a device does not support the factory reset it will issue a warning when trying to call it.
-In that case a powercycle has the same effect.
+In that case a power cycle has the same effect.